Last updated Friday, March 23, 2018

 The Federal Affordable Care Act (ACA) also requires employer‐sponsored medical and dental costs to be reported on both the W-2 and 1095 forms.

-Your Form W-2 is available in Workday on the first payday in January.
+Your Form W-2 is usually made available in Workday after the first payday in January.
 Paper forms for active employees will be distributed on the second payday in January.
-Paper forms for separated or inactive employees will be mailed to the home address listed in Workday in January.
+Paper forms for separated or inactive employees will be mailed to the home address listed in Workday by the end of January.
 You can access recent Forms W-2 in Workday.

 Form W-2s for years prior to 2017 can be found on UW’s Legacy ESS system.
 For assistance, contact the ISC.

 Explanation of the IRS Form W-2